 This process is repeated It is only the refrigerant that passes through this cycle; the water is heated as it travels through the plate heat exchanger.
 The heat energy from the refrigerant passes through the plate heat exchanger to the cooler water which increases in temperature.
 This heated water enters the home heating circuit and can also be used to provide domestic hot water via a hot water cylinder.

-Check out the video below from Home Energy Scotland which explains how air source heat pumps operate:
+Check out the video below from the SEAI on heat pumps: